jasonchuangkw/ga_project2/README.md

 A home buyer is always concern about whether they are paying a fair value for their dream house.
 There could be many factors that determine the valuation of house and it will be very overwhelming for the average home buyer to understand.
 Besides macroeconomic factors such as interest rate for motgage, there are also demand side factors, such as taste and preference, that will affect the final price.
 However, It will be good if there are some key factors pertaining to the house, that home buyers can refer as a guide.

 The target audience for this analysis is potential home buyers who are looking for property in the Ames region.
 The objective of this analysis is to identify key factors pertaining to the house, that affect the valuation.
-As a result, this will be useful for them in price negotiation.
+The result would be useful for them to find their dream house according to their budget.

 ## Background